Tips to Find an Internship in Canada from our Internship Specialist

 At Stepwest, Recognized Organization by the Government of Canada, we know that preparation is key to securing an internship in Canada, and there are some items you need to do in order to maximize your chance of starting your next internship experience in Toronto, Vancouver, Montreal or Calgary.
 Today we’re interviewing our Internship Placement Specialist Cassandra, who can share with you several tips to optimize your chances to achieve an internship in Canada!

-It could also interest you:
+It might interest you:

 - How to find an internship in Canada: Frequently Asked Questions (FAQ)